Role of the Undergraduate Educational Policy and Curriculum Committee

 Periodic Reviews of the General Education CLAS Core Requirements

 The GE CLAS Core has a special place in the College’s educational mission since every student must complete the program's requirements to receive a degree from the College.

 Courses approved in the various required Core areas have a broader role than other courses in departments or programs, with responsibility for these courses extending beyond the departments in which they are taught.
 The program has special oversight by the two committees, below.
 Careful attention is paid to all details of a proposal requesting GE Core status for a course to ensure that CLAS guidelines for the Program are met in every approved course.

-The Undergraduate Educational Policy and Curriculum Committee (UEPCC) provides primary oversight for the GE CLAS Core as specified in the College’s Manual of Procedure, Article VI.
+The Undergraduate Educational Policy and Curriculum Committee (UEPCC) provides primary oversight for the GE CLAS Core as specified in the College’s Manual of Procedure, Article VII.
 In relation to the program, the UEPCC has responsibility for the following tasks.

 Current membership on this committee may be found on the For Faculty>Faculty Governance page.

 - Appointment of members of the General Education Curriculum Committee (with the advice of the Dean).

 - Development of policies and procedures governing the program in consultation with the General Education Curriculum Committee.

 - Consideration of major changes to the program and recommendations of changes to the faculty of the college.